la1qa/la1qa.github.io/README.md

 I’m excited to dive into HTML, CSS, and JavaScript to create a portfolio that is not only visually appealing but also efficient, engaging, and informative.
 I’ll be using Git locally and pushing updates to GitHub, a workflow I’m revisiting and plan to integrate regulary from now on.

-The palette 🎨 I have chosen is the following:
+The palette I have chosen is the following:

 <!--
+#ffffff
+#f8e9a1
 #f76c6c
 #a8d0e6
-#f8e9a1
 #24305e
+#222222
 -->

 ![Color Palette](assets/img/palette.png)